 Where is Saint-Jean-Pied-de-Port, France?
 Find it on Google maps

-Saint-Jean-Pied-de-Port is located 750 kilometres (470 miles) along the Chemin de Saint-Jacques – thirty-nine day’s walk from the starting point of Le-Puy-en-Velay.
+Saint-Jean-Pied-de-Port is located 730 kilometres (456 miles) along the Chemin de Saint-Jacques.
+If you follow the Célé variante between Figeac and Cahors, the walk is extended by 20 kilometres to 750 kilometres (470 miles) – a thirty-nine day walk from the starting point of Le-Puy-en-Velay.

 Click through to find my suggested itinerary for all five stages of the walk